haukex/hgpstools/README.md

 The following gives some starting points, but note this list is not complete, have a look around this repository to discover all the available scripts.

+*	**`INSTALL-RPi-2020.md`**

+	The instructions I use on getting a basic Raspberry Pi setup.

 *	**`INSTALL-RPi.md`**

-	Instructions on how to set up the serial logging daemon (mentioned below) on a Raspberry Pi, including general-purpose instructions on doing the initial setup of a Raspberry Pi.
+	Instructions on how to set up the serial logging daemon (mentioned below) on a Raspberry Pi. **Note** that the general setup instructions in this file have been superseded by the above.

 *	**`RPi3_Adafruit-GPS_NTP-chrony.md`**